amizz/Whatsapp-Direct-Messaging-API/README.md

 # Whatsapp Direct Messaging API
 This API allows user to create a hyperlink to their whatsapp account without the needs to save the number.

-The API will open Whatsapp application using web or mobile based on the device.
+Using it on the desktop will start a conversation using Whatsapp Web while on mobile Whatsapp will automatically open and start conversation.

-It's more like 'Click to Whatsapp' thingy.
+It's more like 'Click to Whatsapp' thingy or maybe 'Surf to Whatsapp'.
 Have fun!

 ## Installation